 This tutorial is up to date, but isn't yet fully detailed.
 It does contain all the information you need to make the dish, but I will be writing something more complete and easier to follow soon.
 However it is a very easy build process and you should be able to make it from what's here.
 Email me if you have any questions.

 First, mark out the templates on plywood.
-You'll need 4 of the red one, 4 of the blue one, and 2 of the green:
+You'll need 2 of the red one, 4 of the green one, and 4 of the blue.
+You should be able to get everything on one standard size sheet of board if you lay them out like this:

 To draw the parabolas the easiest way is to get yourself some light chain.
 When a chain hangs it makes a catenery curve, which is reasonably close to a parabola.

-Mark off a length of chain as described on the template (135 cm for the blue, 160 for green).
+Mark off a length of chain as described on the template (144.6cm for the red, 121.5cm for green).

-Attach that length to the ply at the points marked, making sure they are the right distance apart.
+Attach that length to the ply at the points marked with tape, nails, pins, or whatever's easiest, making sure they are the right distance apart.

-The 70cm radius circular curve on the red piece is easiest done by attaching your pen to a 70cm length of string to draw the radius.
+The 63cm radius circular curve on the blue piece is easiest done by attaching your pen to a 63cm length of string to draw the radius.

 Cut out the templates with a jigsaw or similar.
-Once you've measured and cut one of each type of piece (blue, green, red) you can use it as a template to draw the others.
+Once you've measured and cut one of each type of piece (blue, green, red) you can use them as templates to draw the others.

 Drill five holes close to the edge of each section of curve for putting cable ties through when you're attaching the mesh.
 Slot them all together, like so: